FAQ

 • Project Implementation (30% weighting)

-The evaluation of proposals is carried out by the TrustChain Consortium with the assistance of independent evaluators.
+The evaluation of applications is carried out by the TrustChain consortium with the assistance of independent evaluators.
 The independent evaluators are experts with various expertise related to the TrustChain project.
-They are required to be independent, impartial and objective, and to behave throughout the evaluation process in a professional manner.
+Experts are required to be independent, impartial and objective, and to behave throughout the evaluation process in a professional manner.
 They sign an expert contract, including a declaration of confidentiality and absence of conflict of interest, before beginning their work.

 According to the minimis regulation (EC No 1998/2006), TrustChain is not a State Aid and therefore the funding does not count as minimis grant.

-Payments will be done based on concrete results and not administrative justifications.
+Payments will be done based on concrete results, and not in financial execution.
 However, your costs and funding breakdown will be required to ensure that the funding is used for the right purpose, as well as for traceability and accountability.

 Subscribe to Our Newsletter!